mamunrushdi/Concurrent-Programming-in-Java/README.md

 An introductory course of  Concurrent Programming in Java by Rice university in Coursera

 Where I've learnt the follwing skills:
-•	Concurrency theory: progress guarantees, deadlock, livelock, starvation, linearizability
+1. Concurrency theory: progress guarantees, deadlock, livelock, starvation, linearizability
-•	Use of threads and structured/unstructured locks in Java
+2. Use of threads and structured/unstructured locks in Java
-•	Atomic variables and isolation
+3. Atomic variables and isolation
-•	Optimistic concurrency and concurrent collections in Java (e.g., concurrent queues, concurrent  hashmaps)
+4. Optimistic concurrency and concurrent collections in Java (e.g., concurrent queues, concurrent  hashmaps)
-•	Actor model in Java
+5. Actor model in Java

 This repository contains 4 mini-project with above mentioned technology, where
-1. The First mini project implements __ReciprocalArraySum using RecursiveAction's in Java's Fork/Join Framework (Demo)__
+1. The First mini project exhibits __Locking and Synchronization__
-2. The Second mini project implements __Analysing Student Statictis Using Java Parallel Stream__
+2. The Second mini project exhibits __Global and Object-Based Isolation__
-3. The Thrid mini project implements  __Parallelizing Matrix-Matrix Multiply Using Loop Parallelism__
+3. The Thrid mini project exhibits  __Sieve of Eratosthenes Using Actor Parallelism__
-4. The Fourth mini project implements __Using Phasers to Optimize Data-Parallel Applications__
+4. The Fourth mini project exhibits __Parallelization of Boruvka's Minimum Spanning Tree Algorithm__